Accounting Regulatory Bodies

 Functions of IASB or Roles of IASB

 There are several functions of IASB.
-But most prominent functions of IASB or roles of IASB are as discussed below:
+But the most prominent functions of IASB or roles of IASB are as discussed below:

 Development and Creation of Global Accounting Standards

-The primary objective of the IASB is to develop a single set of high-quality, understandable and enforcement accounting standards that require high-quality, transparent and comparable information in financial statements as well as in the other financial reporting to help users of the financial statements to participate in the world’s capital market and to make economic decisions.
+The primary objective of the IASB is to develop a single set of high-quality, understandable and enforcement accounting standards that require high-quality, transparent and comparable information in financial statements as well as in other financial reporting to help users of the financial statements to participate in the world’s capital market and to make economic decisions.

 Enforcement of Standards